GreatHomeschoolConventions/GHC-functionality/README.md

 - Install the plugin
 - Use shortcodes as necessary
+- When posting blog articles, create a new user (if necessary) with the “Contributor” role
+    - Add the square photo from the speaker CPT
+    - Add a few sentences of bio in the biography field
+    - Select their name from the “Select a speaker to match this author” dropdown (this will automatically pull in their conventions info)

 # Other Notes

 Available shortcodes (see `inc/shortcodes.php` for up-to-date information):

+## `[author_bio]`

+- displays bio and convention information for the author of the current article

 ## `[convention_cta]`